adamhrv/vframeio/content/docs/detectors/rbk250/index.md

 ![RBK-250 partial photogrammetry reconstruction baesd on video provided by Mnemonic.org 2022](images/vframe_rbk250_01.png#watermark)

 Object detection model under development.

-This page will be updated as more information is available.
+The RBK-250 detector will be available first as a standalone detector then merged with other objects into a multi-class detector.

 {{< include "/data/includes/disclaimer.html" >}}